Do photochromic lenses block blue light?

-Do photochromic (Transitions) lenses block blue light?
+Do photochromic (Transitions) lenses reduce blue light?
 Yes, but blue light protection is not the primary reason people use photochromic lenses.

 Most people buy photochromic lenses to ease the transition from indoor (artificial) to outdoor (natural) lighting.
 Because photochromic lenses have the ability to darken in the sunlight while providing UV protection, they eliminate the need for prescription sunglasses.

-Plus, photochromic lenses have a third benefit: They block blue light — both from the sun and from your digital screens.
+Plus, photochromic lenses have a third benefit: They reduce blue light — both from the sun and from your digital screens.

 Are photochromic lenses good for computer use?
 Absolutely!